wuciawe/wuciawe.github.io/_posts/2014-09-10-specific-java-garbage-collector.md

 ![Oracle Hotspotd JVM](/files/2014-09-10-specific-java-garbage-collector/OracleHotspotJVM.png)

 This is a very famous and widely used JVM.
 It is also a representative of generational garbage collector.
-As shown in in the picture, the young generation is divided into an eden space and two survivor spaces.
+As shown in the picture, the young generation is divided into an eden space and two survivor spaces.
 Before the major garbage collection moving objects into the tenured space, the garbage collector will perform minor garbage collection by using copy collection to move objects into survivor 1 space then survivor 2 space from the eden space.
 As the procedure of copy costs much, so the eden space should be large enough to ensure that most objects will be unreferenced in their